aceinthedeck/AirlineSeatingSystem/README.md

     4. It also clears and fills the seating table and row_cols table.

 __Usage__:
-The file has following variables
+The file has following variables..
     Line 82: testCSV
     Line 83: fileName
     Line 84: seats